apache/griffin/griffin-doc/dev/dev-env-build.md

 -->

 # Apache Griffin Development Environment Building Guide
-We have pre-built Griffin docker images for Griffin developers.
+We have pre-built Apache Griffin docker images for Apache Griffin developers.
 You can use those images directly, which set up a ready development environment for you much faster than building the environment locally.

 ## Set Up with Docker Images
 Here are step-by-step instructions of how to [pull Docker images](../docker/griffin-docker-guide.md#environment-preparation) from the repository and run containers using the images.